-New Beginnings is a friendly and lively day club, offering an enjoyable day with others supported by an experienced staff team.
+New Beginnings is a friendly and lively club, offering an enjoyable day with others supported by an experienced staff team.

-Join us for a stimulating day including arts and crafts, singing, baking and gardening.
+Join us for a stimulating day.
+Activities will pick up on your interests but have recently included arts and crafts, singing, baking and gardening.
+We have a light and airy day room with access to a lovely garden.
 We aim to maintain and build on people's skills and strengths through our activities wherever possible.

-A two-course, freshly prepared hot meal is offered, and we enjoy this in the Withywood café on site.
+A two-course, freshly prepared hot meal is offered, and we enjoy this in the Withywood Centre café on site.